hughperkins/jeigen/README.md

 it in C++/Eigen will be
 faster.
 If it's O(n^2), then implementing it in native Java might be better.
 For example:
 - applying the same operation to all values of a matrix is implemented in native Java
-- multiplying two matrices is implemented using wrapper C++/Eigen
+- multiplying two matrices is implemented using wrapped C++/Eigen

 License
 =======